iWriteGigs

 Question #20

-A are considered political speech.
+A cannot be considered commercial speech.

 B are subject to limited regulation.